 Our pre-school uses a key person approach.
 This means that each member of staff has a group of children for whom they are particularly responsible.
 Your child's key person will be the person who works with you to make sure that the childcare that we provide is right for your child's particular needs and interests.
 When your child first starts at the pre-school, they will help your child to settle and throughout your child's time at the pre-school, they will help your child to benefit from our activities.
-Your child's key person will regularly identify your child's 'next steps' of development so that their next goals can be set for them.
+At the end of each term, your child's key person will complete a "Possible Lines of Development" (PLOD) plan so that your child's 'next steps' of development can be identified and goals set for the next term.